PedroM21/Glass-Codex/README.md

 ## Case Study

-A detailed breakdown of the design and development process will be available soon:
+A detailed breakdown of the design and development process can be found here: https://pmorenodev.vercel.app/casestudies/glass-codex